EnriquePSouza/ConsoleCore/README.md

 Interfaces and Libraries.

 ## Objective:
-Apply basic knowledge of C# to start studies where I will review more complex content.
+Apply basic C# knowledge to start studies where I will review more complex content.